xuanangchen2029-stack/HW10/README.md

 Example:
 0.123,-0.456,1

-The Python Pygame Zero program reads the serial data and controls a spaceship on the screen:
+## Game: Gravity Ball

+**Gravity Ball** is an interactive physics-based game controlled entirely by a Raspberry Pi Pico 2 microcontroller with an MPU6050 IMU and a pushbutton.

+The game renders a glowing neon ball inside a dark arena.
+Instead of a keyboard or mouse, the player physically tilts the Pico board to roll the ball — the IMU's accelerometer reads the tilt angle in real time and applies it as a gravitational force on the ball, which then accelerates, slides, and bounces off the walls with realistic physics.
+Tilt right and the ball rolls right; tilt forward and it climbs up the screen.

+Pressing the physical button triggers a particle explosion effect and cycles the ball through five neon color palettes — cyan, hot pink, green, gold, and violet.

+**Controls:**
-- tilt left/right -> move ship left/right
+- Tilt left/right → roll ball left/right
-- tilt forward/back -> move ship up/down
+- Tilt forward/back → roll ball up/down
-- press button -> change ship color
+- Press button → trigger explosion effect + cycle color

 ## Hardware wiring